mojomojo1/bootkon/docs/labs/1_environment_setup.md

 In this lab you will grant permissions and set up a default VPC network as a preparatory step.

-### **Choice of GCP Product and Service Location**

-You are free to choose any GCP region location for your labs.
-Ensure all your resources are created in the chosen location to avoid connectivity issues and minimize latency and cost.
-If you don’t have a preferred GCP location, use ***us-central1*** for simplicity.

 ### **Setup your environment**

 Open `vars.sh` <walkthrough-editor-open-file filePath="vars.sh"> in the Cloud Shell editor </walkthrough-editor-open-file> and adapt it.
 Don't forget to save it.